Professional Employment

 Residential Curriculum

 Residential Education provides an intentional experience for all residents through the use of our residential curriculum.
-Academic engagement, interpersonal skills, global citizenship, and wellness serve as the four main learning goals of the residential curriculum.
+Wellness, Interpersonal Skills, Academic Engagement, and Self-Awareness & Societal Impact serve as the four main learning goals of the residential curriculum.
 The residential curriculum is present in everything we do; including intentional conversations, passive activities, active programming, community gatherings, roommate agreements, and much more.
 The residential curriculum shapes how our resident assistants and community managers spend their time, the tasks they are responsible for completing, and the student learning and community development we hope will occur in our communities.
 The residential curriculum is a valuable tool used to breathe life into the Housing & Residential Education motto of "Best place to live.
 Best place to work.
 Best place to learn."

 Educational Priority

-At the conclusion of the residential experience, students will be global citizens who are holistically well, interpersonally competent, and academically engaged.
+At the conclusion of the residential experience, students will be holistically well, interpersonally skilled, academically engaged, and self-aware to make a positive societal impact.

 Learning Goals